Timeline of Sikh or Hindu Wedding in Canada

 Getting Ready Timeline for Sikh and Hindu Wedding Key Tips

-- For the Groom, aim about 75 mins for getting ready groom prep photos
+- For the Groom, aim about 75 mins for getting ready to groom prep photos

 Milni – Welcoming of the Groom and Families at a Sikh or Hindu Wedding Ceremony Timeline